 Is SAAST admissions selective?

 Yes, admittance to the SAAST program is highly competitive.
-We receive over 400 applications from around the world for approximately 200 seats in the program.
+We receive almost 500 applications from around the world for approximately 200 seats in the program.

 What are the requirements?

 Official high school transcript (sealed, sent directly from your school)

 2 Letters of Recommendation (one from a Math/Science teacher, on official school letterhead, signed and sealed)

 Test scores, if applicable (PSAT, SAT I, II, ACT, TOEFL, IELTS, AP, IB)

 When will the SAAST application be available?
 Is there a deadline?